 Flag holidays are excellent opportunities to educate people about America’s history.
-Flag Day and other flag-related holidays are essential because they remind us of the path this country has taken.
-For instance, Flag Day is the anniversary of when the United States selected its official flag.
-Here’s some basic information about Flag Day and other flag-related holidays in the US.
+Flag Day and other flag-related holidays remind us of the path this country has taken and the values we continue to uphold.
+For example, Flag Day marks the anniversary of the adoption of the United States flag.
+Here’s an overview of Flag Day and other flag-related holidays in the U.S.

 Flag Day: 64 Years in the Making

-On June 14, 1885, a 19-year-old teacher named Bernard J. Cigrand planned for his students to observe the US flag’s “birthday.”
-When the media learned about this, other people were inspired to do the same, and just two short years later, the New York Board of Education officially recognized Flag Day as a holiday.
+On June 14, 1885, a 19-year-old teacher named Bernard J. Cigrand encouraged his students to observe the U.S. flag’s “birthday.”
+After the story gained media attention, other educators and communities followed suit.
+Two years later, the New York Board of Education officially recognized Flag Day as a holiday.

 Citizenship and History

-Flag-related holidays in the United States are opportunities to use the flag to educate people about American history, including the history behind the flag itself.
-The American flag is a symbol of freedom, sacrifice, unity, and patriotism.
-The red stripes represent bravery and the blood of the people who have died fighting for the country, while the 50 stars represent each state in the Union.
+Flag-related holidays are ideal opportunities to use the flag as a teaching tool for American history and civic pride.
+The American flag represents freedom, sacrifice, unity, and patriotism.
+The red stripes symbolize courage and the blood of those who gave their lives for the nation’s liberty, while the 50 stars represent each state in the Union.

 How To Display Your Flag